-433 MHz RF Transmitter and Receiver module pinout, features & working
+433 MHz RF Transmitter and Receiver Module Pinout

 The 433 MHz RF transmitter and receiver module is a pair of small RF (i.e. radio-frequency) electronic modules used to send and receive radio signals between any two devices.
 The transmitter module sends the data from the transmitter end and the Receiver module receives that data at the receiver’s end.